growilabs/growi-docs/docs/en/guide/features/page_layout.md

 ## 4. Create page button

-You can create a new page.
 You can easily create a journal-like page that includes the date in the path, or a page using the template.

 ## 5. Settings button

-You can configure the following settings.
+You can configure the following settings：

 - Show/Hide sidebar
 - Color mode

 ## 6. User icon

-You can do the following actions.
+You can do the following actions：

-- go to your home page
+- Go to your home page
-- set up your account
+- Set up your account
-- log out
+- Logout

 ## 7. Left sidebar

-You can do the following actions.
+You can do the following actions：

 - View the page tree
 - View and edit custom sidebars